Built to Last Improvements Built to Last

 Mountain to valley versatility

-Glendale is a city of contrasts — hillside estates above, dense valley neighborhoods below, and a thriving commercial core anchored by the Americana at Brand.
-With 190,000 residents and exceptionally diverse housing stock, Glendale presents every type of residential property Ryan encounters in the San Gabriel Valley.
+Glendale is a city of contrasts — hillside estates above, dense valley neighborhoods below, a core anchored by the Americana at Brand.
+With 190,000 residents and diverse housing, Ryan works across all of it:

 • Hillside homes need retaining walls and engineered drainage

-• Valley homes need updated fencing, fresh paint, and modern hardscape
+• Valley homes need updated fencing, fresh paint, modern hardscape

 • Spanish Colonial Revival homes need period-sensitive restoration